temporalio/documentation/docs/concepts/what-is-a-data-converter.md

 Custom Data Converters are not applied to all data:

 - `searchAttributes` are always encoded with JSON.
-- Headers are not encoded by the SDK (the one exception will be—once implemented—the SDK [running OTel baggage through custom Codecs](https://github.com/temporalio/sdk-typescript/issues/514)).
+- Headers are not encoded by the SDK (the one exception will be—when implemented—the SDK [running OTel baggage through custom Codecs](https://github.com/temporalio/sdk-typescript/issues/514)).

 ### Payload Codecs